Ormek/The-River/README.md

 But before we delve deeper, it's important to understand that a program is rarely a single river, it's a watershed, a network of distinct rivers each handling their own complete flow.
 Each function should aim to be its own river, flowing from source to destination, with its own integrity and purpose.
 These rivers might connect at well-defined points, like tributaries joining a larger stream, but each maintains its own independant flow within its boundaries.

 This might make it sound like a stance against abstractions, and in some ways it is, but when we talk about abstractions in the LFP, we're talking about local patterns within each individual river, not about as an attempt to serve or connect different rivers together.
 This is a crucial distinction.
-While our program might have many rivers, one for file operations, another for user interface handling, yet another for data processing, each should maintain its own clear, uninterrupted flow
+While our program might have many rivers, one for file operations, another for user interface handling, yet another for data processing, each should maintain its own clear, uninterrupted flow.

 ### The Linear Function Principle
 The Linear Function Principle aims to provide a pragmatic framework for applying river-like structures in real-world software development.
 It states that functions should handle complete responsibilities in a linear, visible flow, regardless of their size.

 In practice, this often means having longer functions than traditional guidelines suggest.
 But the principle asserts that this is not only acceptable, but often preferable, as long as those functions maintain a clear, linear flow that's easy to follow.

 The key is the idea of "complete responsibility."
-Instead of breaking a task into many small, abstract pieces, it advocatews for reducing cognitive load by handling the entire task in one coherent flow.
+Instead of breaking a task into many small, abstract pieces, it advocates for reducing cognitive load by handling the entire task in one coherent flow.
 This makes the entire process visible and understandable in one place.

 Consider a typical Rust web request handler: